pyfar/pyfar/paper/paper.md

 - visualization,
 - file I/O.

 `Pyfar` is the base package of the pyfar ecosystem, which contains more specific packages that depend on pyfar to realise, for example, room acoustic analysis and spherical array processing.
+The `pyfar` package and ecosystem are hosted on [pyfar.org](https://pyfar.org).

 # Statement of need